futurefounder/jk/content/about.md

 Hi there friend from the WWW ✌🏾

-After working for a decade in the advertising industry, I've made the decision to start my own entrepreneurial adventure.
+After working for a decade in the advertising industry, I've made the decision to start my own entrepreneurial adventure by starting my own business and learning Web Development.

-I value freedom & flexibility which is why I am currently working on my own business and doing freelance work to sustain myself.

 Since my first experience with remote work in 2015 I have become a true advocate.